Ryouh/Feats-Revisited/Feats.md

 ___
 You have extensive practice with crossbows.

-* You ignore the loading property of crossbows with which you are pro cient.
+* You ignore the loading property of crossbows with which you are proficient.
 * Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
 * When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a hand crossbow you are holding.